Skip to content

 Policy 6-400: Code of Student Rights and Responsibilities (“Student Code”)

-• The responsibility to maintain regular contact with their CDA advisor to request and assist in implementing accommodations.
+• The responsibility to maintain regular contact with their Accessibility Consultant to request and assist in implementing accommodations.

 • The responsibility to follow CDA policies and procedures associated with each accommodation.